transcom/milmove_load_testing/README.md

 (venv) $ pip install -r requirements.txt
 ```

 Once you have done this, you will be able to interact with the system the same way as with the `make setup` command.
+You
+may want to default to using the locust CLI instead of the `make` commands, however.

+## Running Load Tests

 ### Setting up the local environment